 You don't have to be a rocket scientist to wash your hands correctly, right?

 Wet, lather, rinse.
-For good measure, sing the "Happy Birthday" song while you're scrubbing to make sure you washed for the full 20 seconds the Centers for Disease Control and Prevention (CDC) recommends.
-Simple.
+For good measure, sing the "Happy Birthday" song twice while you're scrubbing to make sure you washed for the full 20 seconds the Centers for Disease Control and Prevention (CDC) recommends.

-But a new study published in the journal Infection Control & Hospital Epidemiology pits the CDC method against the World Health Organization's more detailed technique.
+A study published in the journal Infection Control & Hospital Epidemiology pits the CDC method against the World Health Organization's more detailed technique.
 Researchers found the WHO's six-step process to be superior at reducing bacteria on hands than the CDC's popular, but relatively skimpy, three-step routine.

 After observing doctors and nurses washing up at a teaching hospital, researchers tallied the bacterial count remaining on the health care workers' hands.
 The WHO's way of washing reduced bacteria from 3.28 to 2.58 (colony forming units per milliliter) while the CDC's hand-washing procedure cut bacteria from 3.08 to 2.88.
 But the WHO's more complicated method, not surprisingly, took more time to complete: 42.50 seconds versus 35 seconds.